 Campbellsville University is a Christian institution whose mission is focused on scholarship, leadership, and fellowship.
 In 1906, the Russell Creek Association of Baptists purchased 10 acres of land, which became the campus of the Russell Creek Academy.
 Elementary and secondary school classes were offered in September 1907, as was training for teachers.
 Campbellsville Junior College was established in 1924.
 Despite the school becoming a college, elementary and secondary school students continued to be educated there until 1941.
 Campbellsville College began offering a four-year higher education program in 1959.
 The institution achieved university status in 1996.
-Today a majority of the students attend classes on the 75-acre campus located in the heart of Campbellsville, Kentucky.
-The university also offers educational programs in such disparate locales as Louisville, Kentucky, and Recife, Brazil.
-Campbellsville University has eight academic divisions, each headed by a Dean of the School of Nursing who reports to the Vice President for Academic Affairs.
+Today many of our students attend classes on the 75-acre main campus located in the heart of Campbellsville, Kentucky or on one of the regional education centers in eight locations across the Commonwealth and in Los Angeles, CU also has a robust online undergraduate and graduate student enrollment.
+Campbellsville University has eight academic divisions, each headed by a Dean who reports to the Vice President for Academic Affairs.
 The divisions include: the Colleges of Arts and Sciences; Carver School of Social Work & Counseling; School of Business and Economics; School of Education; School of Music; School of Nursing, School of Theology; and, the College of Graduate and Professional Studies.
 Campbellsville University is accredited by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).